top of page

 En-Plan were approached to act as the Planning & Architectural Consultants for Peace Chapel International in Oakengates in order to submit a Change of Use Application to Telford & Wrekin Council.
 The application was accompanied by a Heritage Statement as the building was a building of local historical importance and as such En-Plan were able to demonstrate the proposed change of use would be sympathetic to the building and the wider area and the application has received planning approval.

+The site forms part of the Oakengates Town Centre.
 The historic character is captured in the following quote:

 “In 1843 the Wellington Congregationalists instituted services in Oakengates, the first being held in a room in the Charlton Arms, Market Street.
 A Sunday school began at the same time.
 Oakengates's first minister was appointed in 1846; a schoolroom in Lion Street opened in 1847, and the chapel that surmounted it in 1848.
 Of brown brick and slate, the chapel has a three-bayed front with brick pilasters, rendered entablature and pediment, and carved consoles to the windows.
 It was originally four bays deep, and a two-storeyed fifth bay was later added.
 In 1848 the congregation of 21 gained independence from Wellington.
 The congregation grew during the later 19th century and between 1855 and 1868 side galleries and classrooms were built.
 In 1937 there were sittings for 500.
 The Congregationalists (United Reformed Church) began to share a building with the Methodists when Oakengates United church opened in 1981.”
 (Source: British History online)